-Any abatement of asbestos-containing material will be accomplished in accordance with US Environmental Protection Agency (EPA), Occupational Safety and Health Administration (OSHA), and other relevant federal regulations.
+Any abatement of ACM will be accomplished in accordance with USEPA, OSHA, and other relevant federal regulations.
 Any material generated will be disposed at a facility able to handle this material

 If a spill of gasoline occurs from a fuel tank in construction equipment, the spill will be contained and any gasoline and contaminated soil will be placed into a labeled, approved container and be transported to an approved disposal facility.